NEASQC/WP6_QNLP/README.md

 <ul>
   <li>To create a virtual environment, go to the directory where you want to create it and run the following command in the terminal:
     <pre><code>$ python3.10 -m venv &ltenvironment_name&gt</pre></code></li>
-  <li> Once this has been done, the environment can be activated by running the following command:
-    <pre><code>$ source &ltenvironment_name&gt/bin/activate</pre></code>
+  <li> Activate the environment (see instructions <a href="#venv_activation">here</a>).
 If the environment has been activated correctly its name should appear in parentheses on the left of the user name in the terminal.</li>
   <li>Ensure pip is installed.
 If if not, follow instructions found <a href="https://pip.pypa.io/en/stable/installation/">here</a> to install it.</li>
   <li> To install the required packages, run the command:
     <pre><code>$ python3.10 -m pip install -r requirements.txt</pre></code></li>